 The kingdom of Tahuna was located on the island of Sangihe, province of North Sulawesi.
 The centre of this kingdom was in Kolongan, under the rule of the king Tatohe, in 1580.
+The kingdom of Tahuna existed until 1942 (?).

 History of the kingdom of Tahuna